Kingmoballs/CorporateTreasuryPlatform/docs/api-reference.md

 - All routes are relative to the API host.
 - Protected routes require
   `Authorization: Bearer <access-token>`.
+- Login, MFA verification, refresh, and organization switching write the rotating refresh token only as an HttpOnly cookie.
+- Browser calls to authentication endpoints must enable credentials.
+Refresh tokens never appear in response JSON.
 - `{id}`, `{batchId}`, and similar segments are resource identifiers.
 - Query parameters are omitted below for readability.